The following is my solution for Part 2.

 On the server, list the available ciphers and narrow down to the relevant ones that will work for Wireshark inspecting:

 Unfortunately, if you are on a Mac, the curl request will not work.
-Since Mavericks, the Transport Security Layer disables the ignores the option to set the cipher suite.1 In my case, I was able to restrict the encryption to RSA by setting the Nginx server configuration:
+Since Mavericks, the Transport Security Layer disables the ignores the option to set the cipher suite.1

 After setting the Nginx server to only accept RSA encryption, I could send requests from JMeter with no issue or further configuration.

-Finally, once the pcap file has been created which captures the traffic sent from curl or JMeter, open it in Wireshark.
 Open the Wireshark preferences and select SSL from the protocol list.
 Select “Edit…” for the RSA Key List and add both the client certificate and the server certificate that we generated earlier in this tutorial.
 Afterward, you should now be able to see the unencrypted traffic.
 If you right-click and select “Follow > SSL Stream”, then you should see the requests made in clear text including header values and body data.